alifradityar/votr/README.md

 # Votr
-Upvote and Downvote simple application
+Upvote and Downvote simple application.
+Please read the README of votr-api and votr-ui